Viliami Taulani: Early life

 Taulani was educated in New Zealand at Manurewa High School in the southern suburbs of Auckland.
 He played with the school team, playing in the local high school championship, and was one of the most prominent players.
 He was part of his school's first team, which won the Auckland Championship in 2015.
 He also played rugby sevens with his team.

 Career

 Club

-After completing his schooling, he played with Patumahoe RFC in the Manukau Counties (South Auckland) Federation Championship.
+After completing his schooling, he played with Patumahoe RFC in the Counties Manukau Rugby Championship.
 At the same time, he represented the Counties Manukau province under-19 team.
 He also played with the Under-20 team, then the Development team, of the Chiefs franchise in 2016.

 The 19-year-old was retained in the Counties Manukau senior roster for the 2016 National Provincial Championship (NPC) season.
 He played his first match at the professional level on 18 August 2016 against North Harbor.
 He played five games in his first season, all as a substitute.

 Taulani played little with Counties Manukau in the 2017 and 2018 NPC seasons (two and three games played respectively), before finally breaking through in the 2020 season.